 You need to be prepared for managing that demand.
 A digital tool that allows for complete care business management for any type of care, no matter the size of your service, is a way to do this.

-Care Cloud is our cloud-based, care business management solution, designed for any type of care or support provider.
+Our cloud-based Care Business Management solution has been designed for any type of care or support provider.

-No matter the size of your care or support organisation, or whether you provide domiciliary, residential, supported living, retirement living or extra care, Care Cloud has got you covered.
+No matter the size of your care or support organisation, or whether you provide domiciliary, residential, supported living, retirement living or extra care, Care Business Management has got you covered.